webino/WebinoDraw/README.md

   - To create the form the DiForm is used.
 It allows to instantiate the object of type FormInterface via DI directly.
 However any valid form available via ServiceManager can be used.

   - To draw the form collection the WebinoDraw FormElement and FormRow view helper is used.
 It solves some issues with the translator when the Zend FormElement view helper is used, because it does not allow to pass translator text domain to its elements.
+The WebinoDraw FormCollection supports elements sorted by order.

   - To specify the view helper to render the form element set its view_helper option.

+  - To sort elements rendered with FormCollection by order, set element order option.

 ## Examples